Jenhaohsiao/Your-unsplash_iOS-swift4-/README.md

 ## Project goals

->  -Using 'Unsplash' API to get pictures
+>  - Using 'Unsplash' API to get pictures

 (this iOS app still on building stage)